koola123/get-shopping/README.md

 # Ecommerce-shopping-cart

-GetShopping is a e-commerce frontend solution that shows exactly how fashion items can be added to an online shopping cart.
-The user can change the quantity, add new items to the cart or delete items which will affect the total sum.
+Add new items to the shopping cart, change the quantity or delete items.
+It also shows the total purchase amount and links to a separate product view.

 ## Key Features